UoA-eResearch/cer-documentation/docs/Research Data/Data Storage/IDS/Wizard/Tutorial/04-metadata.md

+---
+title:  "Annotate your data with metadata"
+type: tutorial
+order: 4
+---

 # Annotate your data with metadata

 Now that your files are imported and organised, you can start annotating them.
 This step is vital to make the most use of the {{ service_name }}.